 adopt a positive risk-taking approach which enables individuals to live a fulfilling life

 increase the independence of the people we support and seek to reduce reliance upon paid support

 source appropriate permanent housing, drawing on our expertise and relationships with registered housing providers

 provide tailored living environments designed to meet individual needs and including the use of person-centred assistive technology.

-We invest in staff training, such as in PROACT-SCIPr-UK®, and involve the people we support in choosing their support team so that staff are matched to their needs.
+We invest in staff training, such as in PROACT-SCIPr-UK®, which is always focused on the individual and their support.
+We involve the people we support in choosing their support team so that staff are matched to their needs.

-Affinity Trust enables 64% of the people we support to live in supported living, compared to the national average of 15% (DoH).
+Affinity Trust enables 64% of the people we support to live in supported living, compared to the national average of 15% (Department of Health).

 We offer a flexible and solution focused approach to meet local needs, both for commissioners and for each individual.
-To discuss your requirements in more detail, please contact:
+To discuss your requirements in more detail, please contact email@example.com.